 THIS DATE IN HISTORY: May 13

-2013: The Boston Bruins become the first NHL team to win Game 7 of a Stanley Cup Playoff series after trailing by three goals in the third period.
-The Bruins rally to defeat the Toronto Maple Leafs 5-4 in overtime at TD Garden to win their Eastern Conference Quarterfinal series.
+2013: The Boston Bruins become the first NHL team to win Game 7 of a Stanley Cup Playoff series after trailing by three goals in the third period when they rally to defeat the Toronto Maple Leafs 5-4 in overtime at TD Garden and win their Eastern Conference Quarterfinal series.

 Bergeron caps the comeback when he beats Toronto goalie James Reimer at 6:05 of overtime.